devicescape/aws_dynamo/README.md

 aws_dynamo
 ==========

-AWS DynamoDB Library for C
+AWS DynamoDB Library for C and C++

 Features
 ========